stack-of-tasks/pinocchio/doc/c-maths/b-rigid-bodies.md

 ### Cartesian product

-Of course the cartesian product is essential for analysis and description of the movement in our euclidean space.
+Of course the cartesian product is essential for analysis and description of the movement in our Euclidean space.
 But here, it's specific to the lie algebra, this is different from the cartesian product which define our space.
 The cartesian product can also be used to create a specific space by associating spaces related to the lie algebra as \f$ SE \f$ and \f$ SO \f$ groups.

 For example let's consider a robot on wheels like Tiago, it just can moved rolling on the ground, it is possible to assimilate the ground as a plan.
 And the robot can rotated around the z-axis so we have to deal with a \f$ SE(2) \f$ object.
 Then we add to it a articulated arm with four revolute joints spread out his arm, each has one degree of freedom of rotation so they are \f$ SO(2) \f$ objects.
 To deal with this set we use the cartesian product related to the lie algebra and we get a new space in which we are able to manage all trajectories the robot and his arm can have.